Measurements¶

 A first synthetic spectrum¶

 We will use the Python library RamanSPy to generate a first synthetic spectrum.
-It shows peaks of intensity at certain wavelengths, that partially overlap creating this charactersitic spectrum.
-The generated spectrum does not have a backround signal.
-We will discuss this later in the lecture, but neglect it for the moment, asssuming that it has already been removed.
+It shows peaks of intensity at certain wavelengths, that partially overlap creating this characteristic spectrum.
+The generated spectrum does not have a background signal.
+We will discuss this later in the lecture, but neglect it for the moment, assuming that it has already been removed.

 # Generate synthetic spectrum